 "I'm happy with the current price of gold," Heeks says.
-"It's only 10 per cent off its alltime high and there's a bit of a problem if you can't make money at that price."
+"It's only 10 per cent off its all-time high and there's a bit of a problem if you can't make money at that price."

-Anticipate Tomorrow, Deliver Today

-- Audit and Assurance

-Tax

-Advisory

-Accounting

-- Company Setup

-Business Services

-Compliance

-- Cash Flow Forecast

-Visa and Migration Services

-- Business Advisory Services

-KPMG supports the APEC Papua New Guinea 2018 and its commitment to Hamessing Inclusive Opportunities and Embracing the Digital Future

-www.kpmg.com.pg

 Combined wisdom David James reports on the strategies of one of PNG's most successful conglomerates. ort Moresby-based retailer/ wholesaler Supreme Industries needed facilities and services it couldn't source in Papua New Guinea, so it created them.
 Supreme Industries started in July 1997, primarily as a retailer and wholesaler, but has grown into a diversified company.
 "It has expanded into various industries: from manufacturing of uniforms, to offset printing and ICT solutions," says group managing director, Sanjay Shah.
-The Supreme Group is associated with a lot of organisations, from mining to agriculture to the retail industry. > " "The Supreme Group is associated with a lot of organisations, from mining to agriculture to the retail industry." he says.
+66 The Supreme Group is associated with a lot of organisations, from mining to agriculture to the retail industry.
+99 "The Supreme Group is associated with a lot of organisations, from mining to agriculture to the retail industry," he says.
 The very nature of PNG's business environment has driven the company to offer additional services.
 "When you start building up your organisation, you come across the fact that there is a lot of facilities that are not available (in PNG)," says Shah.
 "So you have to backward integrate, or forward integrate, to move forward.
 "And, in PNG, you often don't find the skilled workforce, so you have to get different expatriates out of different parts of the world.
 "You source people with skills in the different industries to head your different operations - and then build a workforce around it from the local and surrounding population."
 Shah says when the company moved into ICT solutions, establishing Digitec earlier this decade, extensive background research was undertaken.
 "We put our efforts into putting up our data storage centre and then moving into internet solutions.
 "Basically, we offer ISP solutions for the business houses with a triple-redundancy package.
 The internet services will not go down because we use three different providers as back up.
 "We are the only current providers who have got this triple redundancy in place."
 Shah says growth of Digitec has been rapid and become one of the company's major focuses.
 He says the uniform-making operations have also achieved strong growth.
 Managing conglomerates can be complex.
 Shah says the company has levels of management, "but it is a more open" type of hierarchy.
 "There are people who can step up very easily without any going to the board of directors."
 SUPREME PRODUCTS - Office stationery - Office and home furniture - Consumables - Toners and cartridges - Computers and communications - Copy and printing papers - Garments - Footwear - Pharmaceutical and medical equipment - Mining gear and supplies